 Monk was aired on USA Network (a Universal subsidiary).
 One of the stars was Ted Levine.
 He was a supporting actor in American Gangster (starring Russell Crowe and Denzel Washington), which Universal distributed.
 Expectedly, they were going to raise as much awareness as possible so that the influence of success was so inseparable as to seem binary.
 Season 6 of Monk saw a steady increase in ratings to the extent that Season 8’s finale was the most-watched drama episode in cable TV history.

 Mila Kunis was considered to be more desirable after participating in an animated series despite the fact that she had a big role on a popular live-action sitcom.
 She experienced more interest after co-leading in Black Swan.
 This was eleven years after viewers heard her for the first time on Family Guy (imagine if Lacey Chabert hadn’t quit).
 How I Met Your Mother was a Fox sitcom that was aired on the CBS (Columbia) network.
-As such, Jason Segel benefited from Bad Teacher grossed more than a hundred times its budget.
+As such, Jason Segel benefited from Bad Teacher grossing more than a hundred times its budget.
+It was produced by Columbia and distributed by Sony (who own Columbia).

-Nip/Tuck was a W.B. series (produced and distributed) that aired on FX (Fox Xtended).
-Bradley Cooper’s appearance in a February episode was set up to be a precursor to his lead role in The Hangover, which W.B. produced and distributed for a June release date.
+Nip/Tuck was a Warner Brothers series (produced and distributed) that aired on FX (Fox Xtended).
+Bradley Cooper’s appearance in a February 2009 episode (his last appearance on the series) was set up to be a precursor to his lead role in The Hangover, which W.B. produced and distributed for a June release date.
 Goldie Hawn was the main actress of a CBS sitcom titled Good Morning, World.
 She then starred in a Columbia-distributed comedy titled Cactus Flower.
 It grossed eight times its budget.
 Goldie Hawn won an Oscar and a Golden Globe for best supporting actress.

 Home Improvement was an ABC-aired sitcom that was produced by Touchstone Television and distributed by Buena Vista Television.
 As a result, Tim Allen’s The Santa Clause was the second highest-grossing début star vehicle behind Back to the Future.
 It was produced by Walt Disney Pictures and distributed by Buena Vista Pictures.
 In 1998, Helen Hunt won an Oscar for As Good as it Gets and a Golden Globe for Mad About You.
 The former was distributed by TriStar, whose TV company co-produced the latter.